jrohnke/aind_project2/README.md

 As can be seen, I normalised all of these heuristics by the size of the board.
 This scales them to a similar range and generally makes it easier to choose and vary the individual weights when combining different heuristics.

-The next step to look at a more complicated heuristics that is computationally more demanding but should be more accurate.
+As a next step, I looked at a more complicated heuristic that is computationally more demanding but should be more accurate.
 It is not feasible to use this throughout the whole game, as it would restrict the search depth in the early stages of the game too much.
 I ended up using this late-game heuristics when less than 3/4 of the game board is still open.

 The first part of this heuristic is to check if the game board is divided into two parts.
-To keep it easy to compute, I decided to restrict this to a simple chec: Are there two adjacent rows or columns that are completely blocked and are the two players on opposite sides of the wall.
+To keep it easy to compute, I decided to restrict this to a simple check: Are there two adjacent rows or columns that are completely blocked and are the two players on opposite sides of the wall?
 <pre># check if two adjacent rows or columns are completely blocked off
     rows, cols = zip(*blanks)
     rowcount = [rows.count(x) for x in range(game.height)]